enamjoo/atmospheric-turbulence/README.md

   - Numpy	    1.19.2
   - Scipy       1.6.0
   - Matplotlib  3.3.6
+Use the `pip install -r requirements.txt` in an environment with Python 3.6 to install the dependencies

 If you find our work helpful in your research, please consider cite our paper